TSPstrategies/TSPCFundat35/README.md

 #### Data sets and methodology notes for the article, "The C Fund at 35: Trust the Long-Term Data When Investing in the TSP"

 S&P 500 data is available on the official S&P site [here](https://www.spglobal.com/spdji/en/indices/equity/sp-500/#overview).
+Go to "documents" -> "additional info" -> "index earnings" to download the .xlsx file.

 Monthly TSP fund returns data is available on the official tsp.gov site under "Fund Performance," [here](https://www.tsp.gov/fund-performance/).